Young teacher on green background holding coffee and bag of decorations for the classroom reads studies on her phone

 Below the threshold of consciousness, the researchers confirmed, participants were mentally practicing the skill during breaks.
 The finding echoes a groundbreaking 2001 study that traced the same “neural replay” activity in rats who were learning how to navigate mazes.

 We greatly underestimate the value of waking rest during learning, the scientists suggest.
-The success of early learning, in particular, is largely determined by the small gains that “occur between, rather than during, practice periods,” the study authors note, and incorporating downtime into your learning activities “plays just as important a role as practice in learning a new skill.”
+The success of early learning, in particular, is largely determined by the small gains that “occur between, rather than during, practice periods,” the study authors note—and incorporating downtime into your learning activities “plays just as important a role as practice in learning a new skill.”

 The takeaway: Brain breaks aren’t just ways to cool off and re-energize; they’re an integral part of memory consolidation and may even play a role in developing new insights.
-When planning lessons—particularly those that cover new material—consider blocking off intervals of rest, relying on simple activities like letting kids to listen to music, chat for a minute or two with friends, or take a quick walk around the room.
+When planning lessons—particularly those that cover new material—consider blocking off intervals of rest, relying on simple activities like letting kids listen to music, chat for a minute or two with friends, or take a quick walk around the room.

 Share This Story